 Is this the literary find of the year?
 The decade?
 The century?
-By great good fortune, and after years of searching, author David Collard has at long last unearthed William Shakespeare’s long-lost play Henry VII and presents it here for your enjoyment.
+By good fortune the author has unearthed Shakespeare’s long lost play Henry VII.
+So, in the words of the Prologue